Hindmarsh Square Congregational Church: Development of the church building

 Rev. Cox preached his first sermon in the new church on Sunday 7 September 1862, assisted by Charles Manthorpe, and C. W. Evan, and was uninterruptedly associated with this church until 1897, and died eight years later.

 Rev. S. Lenton served the Hindmarsh Square Church from 1898 to 1904, when he transferred to Rose Park, and was followed by Henry Gainford, who shortly transferred to Carlton, Victoria, and was replaced by Joseph Thomas Huston (died 1953).

-Later use

 The building later became a "Protestant Hall", controlled by John Amos, and the subject of complex financial manoeuvering.

+Deconsecration and later use

-The Australian Broadcasting Company (a commercial organisation) took over the building for the 5CL broadcast studio, from 1930 part of a national broadcasting network.
+From 1930, the Australian Broadcasting Company (a commercial organisation) took over the building for the 5CL broadcast studio as part of a national broadcasting network.
 This became the Adelaide studios of 5AN and 5CL for the Australian Broadcasting Commission.
 The church and its outbuildings became the orchestral studio and PMG technical workshops.
 The circular detail between the turrets was emblazoned with the callsigns "5AN" and "5CL" and lightning bolt motifs.
 The stables were demolished for a complex of ABC studios and other facilities.
 The broadcast studios and facilities joined the TV studios at Collinswood in 1974.

 What remained of the original Church building was demolished in the 1980s.
 Nothing now remains of these structures.